lojban/vlasisku-containers/README.md

 	$ ssh spvlasisku@lebna

-Login is via ssh key, so if you think you should have access but that doesn't work, email webmaster@lojban.org or find rlpowell in #lojban on freenode irc.
+Login is via ssh key, so if you think you should have access but that doesn't work, email webmaster@lojban.org or find rlpowell in #lojban on libera irc.

 How To Restart The Server
 -------------------------